ibm-cloud-docs/databases-for-mongodb/howto-resources-scaling.md

 Memory resources are used for database operations and also controls the amount of memory that is allocated to the [internal and filesystem cache](/docs/databases-for-mongodb?topic=databases-for-mongodb-high-availability).
 If your database can serve most of the requests from the cache, then it doesn't have to read from disk and performs better.

-The amount of memory you allocate to your deployment is split between both members.
-Adding memory to the total allocation adds memory to both members equally.
+The amount of memory you allocate to your deployment is split between all members.
+Adding memory to the total allocation adds memory to all members equally.

 ### Dedicated Cores